AnthonyQi88/Python/README.md

+# Crash Course On Python - Google IT Automation with Python

+## Useful links
 Below, you’ll find links to some of the most popular online interpreters and codepads.
 Give them a go to find your favorite.

 https://www.python.org/shell/